-Groundwater at the site is generally acidic and fresh with pH values below the lower pH range for drinking water with the exception of SE6S, which reported high alkaline pH that is considered to be due to ingress of bentonite into the screen.
+Groundwater at the site is generally slightly acidic with pH values below the lower pH range for drinking water with the exception of SE6S, which reported a neutral pH.
+Groundwater is fresh to mildly brackish with the deeper aquifer being up to 8 times more saline.

-Groundwater could be used for non-potable, potable, and livestock watering purposes, although the pH is noted to be below the applicable range.
+Groundwater could be variously used for non-potable, potable, and livestock watering purposes, depending on the location as the pH is noted to be generally below the applicable range.

-Refer to Section 5.2 of the 360 Environmental 2021 Annual Compliance Report
+Refer to Section 5.2 of the 360 Environmental 2022 Annual Compliance Report